Hong Kong Day Trips bring you to stunning beaches, quiet fishing villages, areas with abundant wildlife and natural beauty, historic villages,

 Or if you prefer, you can arrange for door to door transfers to Guangzhou only, easy and convenient.

 Cheung Chau Island is a little jewel of an island which is mainly known for its iconic Bun Festival in May.
 But festival or not,

 a visit to this small island is well-worth your time whether you have only a few hours or a whole day.

 Getting to the island is totally hassle-free with frequent ferry service from Central Pier 5.
 It takes only 40 minutes to get there and once in

 the island, there is much to keep you busy.

 These are just some of the main highlights on this day trip:

-If you prefer, there is also a 5-hour tour hitting all these highlights, with pickups at several centrally
+If you prefer, there is also a 6-hour tour hitting many of these highlights, with pickups at several centrally

 Whether for a day or only a few hours, Lamma Island is another great option for an escape from the tumult of the city and it is only

 It is one of the very few places in Hong Kong that still hangs on to its old fishery ancestry customs and traditions and a real treat

 Lamma has some of the best hiking trails in Hong Kong, a very enjoyable activity during the cooler months.
 If temperatures run high, then

 There are two main villages with a hiking trail that connects both.
 Yung Shue Wan is the main "town" with a livelier vibe.
 Sok Kwu Wan is the

 Sok Kwu Wan's waterfront is lined with seafood restaurants where you can sit out in the open and enjoy

 These are some of the main highlights and things to enjoy in Lamma: